esctrionsit/snphub_tutorial/content/Basic_Usage/hapnet.md

 ![HapNet tag](./../img/HapNet-2.jpg)

-There is a table below the plot, showing samples in each haplotype drawn in the plot.
+There is a table below the plot, showing informations of samples in each haplotype drawn in the plot.

 ## GIF Demonstration